TomSweeneyRedHat/libpod/docs/podman-run.1.md

 Set the user namespace mode for the container.
 The use of userns is disabled by default.

-- `host`: run in the user namespace of the caller.
+- `host`: run in the user namespace of the caller and enable all privileged options (e.g., `pid=host` or `--privileged`).
 This is the default if no user namespace options are set.
 The processes running in the container will have the same privileges on the host as any other process launched by the calling user.
 - `ns`: run the container in the given existing user namespace.

 This option is incompatible with --gidmap, --uidmap, --subuid and --subgid